imalerich/hw02_test_files/REASONING.md

 	Removes a necessary field from the end of one of the rows.
 	Error at Line 5.

+## Invalid other

+empty_row_invalid:
+	An empty row is included within the data, I do not believe this is allowed.
+	Error at Line 8.

 ## Valid Files

 valid_format0: